Cernat, Covasna

 It formed part of Háromszék district of the Székely Land region in historical Transylvania.
 Cernat village was formed with the merger of two villages, Cernatu de Jos (Alsócsernáton) and Cernatu de Sus (Felsőcsernáton).

 Demographics

 The commune has an absolute Székely Hungarian majority.
-According to the 2011 Census it has a population of 3,956 of which 98.51% or 3,897 are Székely Hungarians.
+According to the 2011 census, Cernat had a population of 3,956, of which 98.51% or 3,897 were Székely Hungarians.
+At the 2021 census, the commune had a population of 3,936.